 Originally named Hamburg Township, Glenville Community was settled in 1827.
 As with most communities, Hamburg suffered during the Civil War years but was rebuilt, and by the late 1880s was a thriving community with industries such as lumbering, tanning and mining.
 In January of 1891 the town was renamed Glenville.

 World War II placed huge demands on America’s aluminum supplies, needed to supply electricity for the war effort.
 Water in large quantities was required to increase the electrical supplies.
 To that end, Nantahala Power and Light, then owned by ALCOA (Aluminum Company of America), was contracted to construct a dam and manmade lake in Glenville.

 In 1940, homes, roads, schools, businesses and farmlands were flooded (approximately 300 feet deep) and Lake Glenville was created.
 The only remaining remnants of the town were its church and graveyard, which were moved not too far from today’s shoreline.

-Click Our NC Property Listings if you’d like more information on home and properties in Glenville and other featured western North Carolina towns such as Highlands, Glenville and Sapphire Valley.
+Check out our Glenville Area Listings if you’d like more information on homes and properties for sale in Glenville and other featured western North Carolina towns such as Highlands, Cashiers and Sapphire Valley.